 One of the main reasons the show really succeeds is smart writing.
 It may not be a high-brow affair, and cup-size jokes may wear thin after a bit, but it doesn't lean on the same gags most would resort to in any or all of the show's situations.
 Lina is crazy and reckless, but she's actually good at what she does, and is refreshingly honest.
 She's not one of those leads that talks a big game but can't back it up with any actual skill.
 In a way, the same goes for Gourry; he's more than a little dimwitted, but he's heroic and a real clutch hitter when it's his turn at bat.

-Slayers will look at least a little dated to the anime fans of today, which is strange to say considering the first season was produced in 1995.
+will look at least a little dated to the anime fans of today, which is strange to say considering the first season was produced in 1995.
 That's not quite "old school" by the measures of most, but I suppose it's gradually becoming so.
-C'mon, kids, the show debuted just a few months prior to the airing of Evangelion; it can't look that old, can it?
+C'mon, kids, the show debuted just a few months prior to the airing of Evangelion

 Maybe it's another '90s thing, but Slayers is also one of those rare shows that has a dub I prefer over the original Japanese.
 I don't say this lightly, because no matter how often I try I almost never watch more than one episode of any show dubbed, if that.
 It's not some unwarranted case of snobbery that keeps me from doing so, I just find a great disconnect in so many dubs between what I'm hearing and what's happening on screen.
 To put it in a more personal light, it doesn't give me that oh-so-savory cah-toon satisfaction I crave.